 - New public bodies should be created for each of the water regions, to take over the system and operate water and sewerage services using the existing workforce. - The ownership of these bodies, and responsibility for water and sewerage services, should be vested in the local authorities in the region.
-The boards of the new bodies should thus have a majority of representatives from municipalities in the region, but also include representatives from local communities and employees, plus national government appointees. - Board meetings should be held monthly, in public, and all documents of the authorities should be open to public scrutiny. - Public ownership and openness should become requirements for any future provider of water and sewerage services.
+The boards of the new bodies should thus have a majority of representatives from municipalities in the region, but also include representatives from local communities and employees, plus national government appointees.

-&lt;sup>7 "Thames buyers stress their track records and long-term interest" The Water Report, 19 March 2017.
+&lt;sup>8 "Thames buyers stress their track records and long-term interest" The Water Report, 19 March 2017.